Any2suited66/InstasizeAutomation/README.md

 # To run the tests make sure to:

-install Appium using the instruction on http://appium.io/.
+install Appium using the instructions on http://appium.io/.

 Install android sdk tools from https://developer.android.com/studio/index.html.
 You don't need android studio, just the command line tools located at the bottom of the webpage.